pgpartman/pg_partman/doc/pg_partman.md

     - Text type value that determines the interval for each partition.
     - Must be a value that can either be cast to the interval or bigint data types.
  - `partition_type`
     - Type of partitioning.
-Must be one of the types mentioned above in the `create_parent()` info.
+Must be one of the types mentioned above in the `create_partition()` info.
  - `premake`
     - How many partitions to keep pre-made ahead of the current partition.
 Default is 4.
  - `automatic_maintenance`